Top 10 places to visit in England besides London for first time visitors

 3. Peak District

 Situated mostly in the northern Derbyshire, the national park includes parts of Greater Manchester Yorkshire and Cheshire.
 It's highly accessible from various parts of the UK and it has so much to offer.
 Peak District is mostly rural and characterised by rounded hill (despite its name, there isn't really any steep peak), tors, valley and limestone canyons.
 It has amazing view of the countryside and offers range of leisure activities including hiking, cycling, rock climbing and wildlife watching.
-Its town and villages thrive on tourism and their attractions vary from country houses to heritage sites.
+Its towns and villages thrive on tourism and their attractions vary from country houses to heritage sites.

 Some of the most well known places in the Peak District include the Chatsworth House (a stately home in Bakewell with a nice garden in the summer), Bakewell village (remember to try the famous Bakewell tart), Buxton (a very pretty town where Buxton bottled water is sourced from!).
 Getting around is of course the most convenient with cars but you can surely get there by train with a bit of planning in advance.

 You most certainly know about the University of Cambridge as one of the oldest universities in the world.
-But what you probably don't know is that Cambridge is one of the prettiest cities, if not the most in England.
+But what you probably don't know is that Cambridge is one of the prettiest cities, if not the prettiest in England.

 The historic architecture of the University's colleges, Kings', Trinity, Corpus Christi to name a few, would make you feel like you enter a different era.
 If you have seen the Theory of Everything, you will know exactly what I mean.
 The vibe is completely different from London or any other cities in England.
 The River Cam runs through the centre of the city, making the scenery looks beautiful and poetic.
 The city town is small, yet has a lot of characters.
 Cobblestone streets, small independent shops, stone buildings will make you fall in love with the town centre.
 And remember to go punting because that is the best way to be experience the beauty of the city.
 You're not convinced yet?
 Here are some photos to prove you wrong.